Cerealkillerway/fileUploader/README.md

 **loadingBarsClasses**: [string] an array of strings representing custom classes to assign to each loading bar

-**resultContainerClass**: [string] set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup
+**resultContainerClass**: [string] set the class of the element to be used as container for reader's results (by default this is the hidden `.result` element of the fileUploader); can be the class of any DOM element inside the fileUploader markup

 **resultFileContainerClass**: [string] custom class to use for each reader's result container (default "file-")